stacks-network/docs/_develop/zero_to_dapp_3.md

 ## Understand the Animal Kingdom application code

-The Animal Kingdomw application has two major components, React and Blockstack.
+The Animal Kingdom application has two major components, React and Blockstack.
 React is used to build all the web components and interactions.
 You could replace React with any framework that you like; Blockstack is web framework agnostic.
 This section does not explain the React in any detail; The discussion focuses on the Blockstack